 Illinois Prostitution Defense Attorney

 Prostitution is a serious sex crime offense in the state of Illinois.
-Targeted by local law enforcement agencies and specialized task forces that aim to keep local communities free from sexualized crimes, prostitution is an offense that is aggressively prosecuted and harshly punished.
+Targeted by local law enforcement agencies and specialized task forces that aim to keep local communities free from sexualized crimes, sex work is an offense that is aggressively prosecuted and harshly punished.

-If you or a loved one currently stands accused of prostitution or a related offense, retaining proven and experienced representation from a Champaign prostitution lawyer at Patel Law, PC should be your first priority.
+If you or a loved one currently stands accused of sex work or a related offense, retaining proven and experienced representation from a Champaign prostitution lawyer at Patel Law, PC should be your first priority.